 The Coastguard Service, March 1863 - May 1865

 William's exemplary service record throughout his career continued in the Coastguard Service where his expertise was once again used in the training of young naval recruits.
 During the course of his two year service he served as Boatman at Fowey, St. Mawes and Portland.

 He completed his service for pension requirement in May 1865 and effectively retired, although the timing may have had something to do with the fact that his wife, Ann, died at the end of February and he had children to look after.
 This might seem to be the end of his naval service, except that in February 1867 he joined HMS Rodney for her trip to Kobe, Japan, the first foreign ship to enter the port in over 200 years.
 He was the Admiral's Coxswain for this flag waving exercise - a model of the Rodney may be found in Kobe to this day.

 HER Majesty has also been graciously pleased to signify Her intention to confer the Decoration of the Victoria Cross on the undermentioned Seaman of the Royal Navy, whose claim to the same has been submitted for Her Majesty's approval, in consideration of an Act of Bravery which he performed to the recent operations against Rebel Natives in New Zealand, as recorded against his name ; viz. :

 On the 28th of March, 1860, William Odgers displayed conspicuous gallantry at the Storming of a Pah during operations against Rebel Natives in New Zealand; having been the first to enter it under a heavy fire, and having assisted in hauling down the enemy's colours.

-ODGERS VC and NZ Maori War medal are located in the Sheesh Mahal Museum
+ODGERS VC and Maori War medal are located in the Sheesh Mahal Museum